You probably already know many of the guitarists who play and record online. These names, such as Rick Beato, Marty Swartz, Justin

 Stevie Ray Vaughan is among the most idolized blues-rock artists of all time.
 His influence was so vast that it covered a whole generation of blues guitarists and fans.

 Stevie’s approach to music was simple yet very successful.
-He stripped down the electrifying aspects and focused on only the necessary equipment: the bass, drums, and guitar in a 12-bar format.
+He stripped down the electrifying aspects and focused on only the necessary equipment: the bass, drums, and

 By the time he was 21, Vaughan had befriended iconic blues artists in Austin like Albert King at Antone’s Blues Club.
 Besides writing his music, Vaughan also made covers for existing blues songs by various artists.